Chazmus/vim-config/README.md

 Hosts my vimrc and necessary information for quickly setting up my vim on multiple machines.

+For full functionality requires vim compiled with python and lua support.

 ### In Linux
 - Clone repository to ~/.vim
 - Delete ~/.vimrc